 If a complaint, or an element of a complaint, is being dealt with by a National Board under the Health Practitioner Regulation National Law (Western Australia) section 150, the Director must within 28 days of the Board beginning to so deal with it notify the user that the Board is dealing with it.

-[Section 32A inserted by No. 35 of 2010 s.
+[Section 32A inserted: No. 35 of 2010 s.
 81.]

 32. Referral to other bodies